-A LaSSO award is set at \$4k per student with no match requirement.
-Most of the funds (≥\$3k) are to be distributed directly to the student.
+A LaSSO award is set at \$4.5k per student with no match requirement.
+Most of the funds (≥\$3.5k) are to be distributed directly to the student.
 It is recommended that some travel funds be budgeted for the student to attend at least one professional meeting; including, if possible, the annual LaSPACE Council Meeting Student Poster Session held in the fall each year.

-Supplies & Travel
+No more than \$1k can be used for travel, materials, and supplies.
+The entire \$4.5k may be allocated to the student, distributed as either periodic stipend disbursement or as hourly wages, depending on your institution's preferred approach and capability.

+Travel & Equipment & Supplies

-The materials, supplies, and travel budget categories are limited to a total of \$1000.
-The travel budget category is restricted to travel for the student.
+The travel budget category is restricted to travel for the students.
 No foreign travel is allowed.

-Equipment

-The use of LaSSO grant funds for the purchase of equipment is prohibited.
+The use of LaSPACE LaSSO grant funds for the purchase of equipment is prohibited.
+Travel, materials, and supplies budget categories are capped at a combined total of \$1k.